Chair Yoga Poses

 • Take a deep breath through your nose.

-• Hold for just a few seconds.
+• Hold for just a few seconds or as long as it feels comfortable.

 • It can be relaxing and comforting if you move slowly and gently.